 The pod deployment status plot displays the number of pods expected at deployment start, and the count of the pods that are available and unavailable after deployment.

-If you are using DaemonSets, the DaemonSet deployment status plot displays the number of nodes that should be running a daemon pod, the number of nodes have been updated and have available daemon pods, and the number of nodes that have been updated but have unavailable daemon pods.
+If you are using DaemonSets, the DaemonSet deployment status plot displays the number of nodes that should be running a daemon pod, the number of nodes that have been updated and have available daemon pods, and the number of nodes that have been updated but have unavailable daemon pods.

 If you are using StatefulSets, the StatefulSet deployment status plot displays the requested number of StatefulSet pods and the number created and ready for use.